RhyG/event-app/README.md

 A feature folder contains all the code for a single feature of the app.
 A feature is a self-contained piece of functionality, and will hold all the interfaces, logic and UI for that feature.
 Feature folders will typically contain the following folders:

-- `/api` - API files, including Tanstack Query hooks used throughout the feature or imported by other features.
+- `/api` - API files (predominantly Tanstack Query hooks) used throughout the feature.
-- `/components` - React components used throughout the feature or imported by other features.
+- `/components` - React components used throughout the feature.
-- `/hooks` - React hooks used throughout the feature or imported by other features.
+- `/hooks` - React hooks used throughout the feature.
 - `/screens` - Feature screens.
 - `/types` - Types used throughout the feature or imported by other features.